Hakodate Morning Market -> Hachiman Shrine/ Cape Tachimachi -> Café in Town -> Motomachi -> Mt. Hakodate

 Discover Hachiman Shrine and Cape Tachimachi.

-Although not commonly frequented by many visitors from abroad, these two locations are hidden gems which offer a moment of peace away from the hustle and bustle of the city.
+Although not commonly frequented by many visitors from abroad, these two locations are hidden gems that offer a moment of peace away from the hustle and bustle of the city.

 Retro Café in Town